Alex Reemts • February 12, 2026

 • Attached or freestanding structures that match the home’s architecture

+We specialize in Austin pergolas designed to stay within your rear setback while meeting the aesthetic demands of modern Central Texas communities.
 Homeowners researching options often start with the main Pergolas page to understand available designs and materials.

 Why aluminum gets approved so often: